 4. Top of the Standard

 The Boom Boom Room or Top of the Standard is one of the best rooftop bars I’ve ever been to.
 It’s worth checking out but be sure to make a reservation and check the dress code before going.
-It’s super elegant though and the view of NYC is simply breathtaking.
+It’s elegant and the view of NYC is simply breathtaking.
 Great for friends or a romantic date.

 5. Check Out the Art Scene